hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/letters_fifth_series/1180_127_christina.md

 I am getting better every day — and then the long months before I can start for the U.S. Never mind, "Mother" knows what is best for us.
 She will show the way.
 I am now in Bhakti.
-As I am growing old, Bhakti is taking the place of Jnâna.
+As I am growing old, Bhakti is taking the place of Jnāna.
 Did you get the new *Awakened India*?
 How do you like it?

 Ever yours in the Lord,